Breaking News | Fallen Military Officers: Reps Probe Unpaid Entitlements

 “As such, we believe that the welfare of the ﬁghting Nigerian Forces is central to the successful strategy implementation of the counter-force against insurgency, banditry, kidnapping, armed conﬂicts and all sorts of restiveness across the nation.

-“Indeed, the welfare of the living soldiers and families of the fallen heroes must be accorded the needed and deserved attention; we would like to draw the attention of these committees to a from page report of Saturday PUNCH of May 29,2021 where some widows of soldiers killed in the decade old war against Boko Haram insurgency were lamenting the failure of the Ministry of Defence to pay them their husbands’ life insurance claims several years after their demise.
+“Indeed, the welfare of the living soldiers and families of the fallen heroes must be accorded the needed and deserved attention; we would like to draw the attention of these committees to a from page report of Saturday PUNCH of May 29, 2021 were some widows of soldiers killed in the decade-old war against Boko Haram insurgency were lamenting the failure of the Ministry of Defence to pay them their husbands’ life insurance claims several years after their demise.

 “We consider this situation as quite disheartening as it is unjust and demoralising to the fighting spirit, commitment and effectiveness of the soldiers on the battlefield!